parcel-bundler/website/src/features/module-resolution.md

 ### Externals

-Externals must be configured on a target-by-target basis with `includeNodeModules`.
-Like globals, externals will not be bundled, but they will instead be `require`d at runtime.
+Externals must be configured on a target-by-target basis with [`includeNodeModules`](/configuration/package-json#includenodemodules).
+Like globals, externals will not be bundled, but they will instead be imported at runtime.

 {% sample %}
 {% samplefile "package.json" %}